 - New employee hiring

 Our experience has shown us that this type of testing can uncover issues with the quality of the source data, allowing you to correct it in advance of any problems affecting end-users.

-In many ways, systems integration testing is like a business insurance policy, giving your team the confidence that the latest Kronos changes will deploy smoothly and efficiently.
+In many ways, systems integration testing is like a business insurance policy, giving your team the confidence that the latest UKG changes will deploy smoothly and efficiently.